Adult Swim (Canada)

-Adult Swim is a Canadian English language discretionary specialty channel owned by Showcase Television, Inc., a subsidiary of Corus Entertainment.
-The channel primarily airs animated- and live-action comedies targeting a teenage and young adult audience.
+Adult Swim is a Canadian English language discretionary specialty channel owned by Corus Entertainment.
+The channel primarily airs animated and live-action comedies targeting a teenage and young adult audience.
+Its branding is licensed from the Adult Swim programming block broadcast by Cartoon Network in the United States; it is the first full-time television channel to use the "Adult Swim" brand.

-The channel was originally launched in 2001 as Showcase Action (later Action), a digital cable spin-off of Showcase focused on action series and films.
-The channel was re-launched as Adult Swim on April 1, 2019; its branding is licensed from the Adult Swim programming block broadcast by Warner Bros.
-Discovery's Cartoon Network.
-The channel was spun off from the Adult Swim block that aired on the Canadian version of Cartoon Network (marking the first time the brand has been used for a full-time channel), and the Teletoon at Night block that had aired on its parent channel Teletoon.
+The channel was originally launched in 2001 as Showcase Action (later known as simply Action), a digital cable spin-off of Showcase focused on action series and films.
+The channel was re-launched under its current branding on April 1, 2019; it subsumed the Adult Swim block that had aired on the Canadian version of Cartoon Network (now known as Boomerang), and the Teletoon at Night block that had aired on Teletoon (now Cartoon Network).

 History

 As Showcase Action/Action (2001–2019)

 In November 2000, Alliance Atlantis was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) for a new category 2 specialty service named "Action Television", which would be devoted to entertainment programming in the action genre.
 The channel launched on September 7, 2001, as Showcase Action, a spin-off of its analog specialty channel Showcase.

 On January 18, 2008, Alliance Atlantis's broadcasting assets were acquired by CW Media, a joint venture between Canwest and Goldman Sachs Capital Partners.
 The channel was renamed Action on August 31, 2009.
 On October 27, 2010, the channel was acquired by Shaw Media as part of its acquisition of Canwest.

-By 2011, Action had begun to diverge from its original format, increasingly acquiring reality shows from the U.S. network TruTV.
-In 2011, Action would begin airing two original comedy programs, The Drunk and On Drugs Happy Funtime Hour and Kenny Hotz's Triumph of the Will, both of which were cancelled after one season.
-Another original series, But I'm Chris Jericho!, starring Canadian-born professional wrestler Chris Jericho, premiered as a webseries in 2013 on Action's YouTube channel, and was later acquired for a second season by CBC Television's digital outlet CBC Comedy.
+By 2011, Action had begun to diverge from its original format, shifting more towards general entertainment and reality shows targeting male audiences.

 On May 1, 2015, a high definition feed of Action was launched.
 In 2016, Shaw Media was acquired by its sister company Corus Entertainment.